 We are excited to have a lovely, safe outdoor space for programs and events starting in late May 2023.
 Visitors to the library are welcome to sit for a while to read, knit, eat, or just people-watch.
 We are planning to hold programs outside on pleasant, warm days.
 Tara’s Garden enhances our Downtown area, too.

-Our heartfelt gratitude to Keith Erney, the extended Carr-Erney family, Tara’s many friends, the Friends of the BPL, and other donors for making this transformation possible.
+Our heartfelt gratitude to Keith Erney, the extended Carr-Erney family, Tara’s many friends, the Friends of the BPL, and many other donors for making this transformation possible.
 LIVIC Civil donated the services of their landscape architect, and our contractors did their best to help us get the most for our investment.
 Thanks to Native Creations, Anthony LoBello Masonry, and Suburban Fence for building the the garden in just a few weeks so that we could use it as soon as warm weather arrived.

 To make a donation to the Tara Erney Garden Fund follow this link to donate online: https://bit.ly/Tara-Erney-Fund